 When we read Leviticus 7:12 we can see the requirements for these offerings.
 A person was to bring a LOT of unleavened bread mixed with oils; to be more exact; 40 loaves in all!
 Now that is a lot of unleavened bread!

-This large amount of bread had to be eaten the very night it was offered.
-That was a rule of the Thanksgiving offering.
 No man could eat that many loaves of bread; so they needed to invite others to help.
-Passover is an international holy day holiday; so this meant that EVERYONE who showed up would have bread and it would be shared in a feast of the whole nation.
+Passover is an international holy day holiday; so this meant that EVERYONE who showed up would have bread.
+It would be shared in a feast of the whole nation.

 Could there be a better picture of The Body of Christ?